Photo by Andrew Wigdor / News Editor

 Like most great restaurants, Sub Stop is not a large chain, it is not backed by a billion dollar corporation and it can be easy to drive by and miss.
 However, a restaurant such as this should never be missed.
 When one first steps into the restaurant, they are greeted with the inviting atmosphere of a quaint, yet stylish sandwich shop.
 With its stage-light clad Sub Stop sign to the state license plates that line the ceiling, the Sub Stop’s layout and decorations reflect the quiet, comfy experience that one always receives while dining in the restaurant.

 Another fantastic element of the Sub Stop is the options.
-Any good sandwich connoisseur knows that you need variety when it comes to sandwich making and, more importantly, sandwich eating.
+Any good sandwich connoisseur knows that you need variety when it comes to sandwich making and, more importantly, sandwich eating – search for sandwich shops near me and your bound to find a vast array of quality sandwich options to dine on.
 From the Southwest Chicken to the classic ham and cheese, Sub Stop allows any Dagwood or amateur to explore the wonderful world of sandwiches.
 The Sub Stop also offers a full, all-you-can-eat pizza and salad bar, which I have yet to try but always catches my eye as I pass to my table.

 On my last two trips to the Sub Stop, I indulged in their Italian Meatball and their Reuben.
 For transparency’s sake, my grandmother is a full-blooded Italian, and she still actively cooks for myself and my family.
 So, I know a good meatball when I see and taste one.
 And, let me tell you, this meatball sub holds up.
 Every element from the creamy, decadent sauce to the savory meat that makes up the sub is baked and crafted to perfection.
 There is something special about a good meatball that warms both your heart and your stomach, and the Sub Stop’s meatballs do just that.